 At Holland & Usry, we tell our clients, “It’s about you.”
 This case proves it.

-Generally, I don’t advise considering a workers’ compensation settlement until you’re released by the doctor at maximum medical improvement with a permanent impairment rating.
+Generally, I don’t advise considering a South Carolina workers’ compensation settlement until you’re released by the doctor at maximum medical improvement with a permanent impairment rating.
 That way, you know the full value of your case.
 It’s important because workers’ compensation settlements can be extremely complicated and they involve critical rights, like your ability to get medical care in the future for your work injuries.

 That didn’t happen here.
 My client Joe decided he got tired of dealing with the workers’ compensation insurance company controlling his treatment.
 The insurance company wanted to settle the case enough to satisfy our financial terms.
 So we did, and it worked out really well.

 For 30 years, Joe worked for a custom door manufacturer.
 When he got hurt, he worked as a production manager.
 He handled all scheduling, managed all production employees, and supervised the production floor.

 I’m delighted to report he found me because our wives knew each other!
 Based on that relationship, Joe’s wife recommended me to him.

 A Serious Head, Brain, and Neck Injury in a South Carolina Workers' Comp Case

 As Joe worked in an attic area at his company’s plant, he fell off the top of the stairs.
 He hit his head on a steel railing, knocking him out and causing him to fall back down the stairs—hitting the back of his head, neck, and left shoulder as he tumbled down.
 A co-employee discovered him on the floor, unable to talk and confused.
 His pupils were dilated, and he couldn’t remember anything about the fall or most of the day.
 EMTs who rushed him to the hospital in an ambulance actually reported him as a stroke victim.